16 Tips to Reduce Shopping Cart Abandonment Rate in 2025

 Check out how The Oodie does this:

-Security logos on The Oodie checkout page to reduce shopping cart abandonment
+Security logos on The Oodie checkout page to reduce cart abandonment

 2. Show customer support contact info during the checkout process

-Displaying your support phone number shows customers that you’re always there for them.
+Displaying your support phone number shows customers that you’re always there for them, especially when they face issues arising from a complicated checkout process.

 Many ecommerce site owners worry that they’ll get too many phone calls.
 But the biggest problem with too many phone calls is too many online sales…and that’s a good problem to have!